mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 - **volume_min:** (*Optional*): whole dB values from -103dB to 24dB.
 Defaults to -103dB.

-- **ignore_fault:** (*Optional*): allows ignoring of clock faults from triggering the clearing of the TAS5805M fault registers.
-  Valid options are **CLOCK_FAULT** and **NONE**.
-Default is **CLOCK_FAULT**, that is, to ignore clock faults when determining if TAS5805M fault registers require clearing.
-To trigger clearing of fault registers on any fault, specify **ignore_fault: NONE**.
+- **ignore_fault:** (*Optional*): Valid options are **CLOCK_FAULT** and **NONE**.
+Default is **CLOCK_FAULT**.
+  That is, by default clock faults are ignored when determining if TAS5805M fault registers require clearing.
+To trigger clearing of fault registers on any fault condition, specify **ignore_fault: NONE**

-- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected clearing of the TAS5805M fault registers will occur at next interval.
-Defaults to 1s.
-  **Note:** update interval cannot be reduced below 1s.

-- **refresh_eq:** (*Optional*): valid values BY_GAIN or BY_SWITCH.
-Defaults to BY_GAIN.
+- **refresh_eq:** (*Optional*): valid values **BY_GAIN** or **BY_SWITCH**.
+Default is **BY_GAIN**.
-  This setting can normally be ignored and omitted if you are using Speaker Mediaplayer component and is intended for use when Snapcast client component is used instead of Speaker Mediaplayer.
-When a Snapcast client component is configured, the BY_SWITCH value should be used.
-See information under "Activation of Mixer mode and EQ Gains" section above and provided YAML examples.
+  This setting is not required if you are using Speaker Mediaplayer component as the default matches this use case.
+The setting is mainly intended when the Snapcast client component is used instead of Speaker Mediaplayer.
+When a Snapcast client component is configured, the BY_SWITCH setting should be used.
+See information under "Activation of Mixer mode and EQ Gains" section above and the provided YAML examples.

+- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected, the clearing of the TAS5805M fault registers will occur at next interval.
+Defaults to 1s. **Note:** update interval cannot be reduced below 1s.

 ## Switches